Cathedral Prayer List

 Please keep the following people in your prayers:

-FOR THOSE WHO HAVE BEEN COMMENDED TO THE PRAYERS OF THE CATHEDRAL COMMUNITY: Pat, KC, Ingolf, Sue, Cynthia, Paulette, Alicia, Tabitha, Leslie Ann, Lois, Gloria, Norma, Frank, Nora, Ann, Joe, Annie, Kay, Ronald, Janice, Bob, Emily, Doris, Louis, Eve, D. Maria, Lenny, Carrol, Jordan, Carole, Paul, Kelle, Pamela, Lorraine, Jane, Don, Kay, Kate, John, Tori, Lexi, Nicole, and James.
+FOR THOSE WHO HAVE BEEN COMMENDED TO THE PRAYERS OF THE CATHEDRAL COMMUNITY: KC, Sue, Cynthia, Paulette, Tabitha, Leslie Ann, Lois, Gloria, Norma, Frank, Nora, Ann, Joe, Annie, Kay, Ronald, Janice, Bob, Emily, Doris, Louis, Eve, D. Maria, Lenny, Carrol, Jordan, Carole, Paul, Kelle, Pamela, Lorraine, Jane, Don, Kay, Lexi, Nicole, James, Mary, Jesse, Delores, Heidi, Ingolf, Chris, and Pat.

 Let Us Pray by the Rev. Canon Lisa Hackney-James